BlackHoods/BlackHoods.github.io/content/post/TamuCTF2017/pwn1.md

 ![Pwn1 Open File Function](/assets/TamuCTF2017/pwn1/2-pwn1_open_flag.png)

 Because of the offsets `0x08048569` and `0x0804856e` we can deduce that the function opens a file called **flag.txt** and prints its content.
-Fantastic :v:, so we just need to know who will call **print_flag**.
+Fantastic :v: , so we just need to know who will call **print_flag**.
 This can be figured out through the `axt` command of r2 which stands for "cross reference to" the actual function.

 ```r2
 [0x0804854b]> axt